DevSkillsHQ/am-fullstack-screening/README.md

 - **Create a backend service that implements the provided API.** Make sure all predefined API tests pass.
 It will involve the following:
   - Handling invalid HTTP requests;
   - Creating new transactions;
-  - Retreiving the current account balance.
-- **Optimize the GET endpoints for speed.** When designing your service, ensure that the GET endpoints remain fast with the database growing in size.
-- **Organize your code as a set of low-coupled modules**.
-Avoid duplication and extract re-usable modules where it makes sense, but don't break things apart needlessly.
-We want to see that you can create a codebase that is easy to maintain.

 #### Frontend
 - **Integrate with a REST API**.
 Using the provided API spec, figure out the right service endpoints to use.
-- **Implement client-side form data validation**.
-The API has restrictions on the allowed data format.
-Make sure to do the required checks client-side before sending the data to the server.
-- **Organize your code with components**.
-Extract components that help you avoid duplication, but don't break things apart needlessly.
-We want to see that you can implement the UI with sound HTML semantics.

-#### General
-- **Document your decisions**.
-Extend this README.md with info about how to run your application along with any hints that will help us review your submission and better understand the decisions you made.

 ### The provided boilerplate 🗂
 * The [service specification](api-specification.yml) in the Open API format.